3Blue1Brown: Origin

+Videos, podcasts and other media

 3Blue1Brown videos are themed around visualizing math, including pure math such as number theory and topology as well as more applied topics in computer science and physics.
 The visuals are predominantly generated by Manim, a Python animation library written by Sanderson, though occasionally visuals are drawn from other software such as macOS's Grapher application.

 The channel's videos have been featured in Popular Mechanics, ABC News, and Quanta Magazine.
-Sanderson appeared on the podcasts of Numberphile, Lex Fridman, the Art of Problem Solving, Siraj Raval, and Showmakers.
+Sanderson has appeared on numerous notable podcasts, including Numberphile, Lex Fridman, the Art of Problem Solving, Siraj Raval, and Showmakers.

-In February 2022, Sanderson determined that the best starting word on the game Wordle was CRANE.
-Later on, he stated that the code he wrote to determine the best starting word had a bug in it.